lashleigh/nomads/README.md

      {"name"=>"blog", "description"=>"A blog post"},
      {"name"=>"image", "description"=>"A picture from the road"}].each {|icon| Icon.create(icon) }

-Be advised that the names map directly to the icons in /public/images/map_icons/ If you change the names in the database be sure to change the name of the corresponding image to match.
+Be advised that the names map directly to the icons in `/public/images/map_icons/` If you change the names in the database be sure to change the name of the corresponding image to match.
 Similarly if you want to add a new icon all you have to do is save it in the database and create an image by the same name.

 **WARNING**

-When people leave suggestions the type is stored via the icon_id, be careful removing icons after your project is public.
+When people leave suggestions the type is stored via the `icon_id`, be careful removing icons after your project is public.

 ## Twitter
 On the home page there is a twitter feed off to the right.
-You can make that point at your own twitter by editing app/views/home/_twitter There were two of us traveling together when I made this website and we wanted both of our tweets to show up so we made a list that only had the two of us in it.
+You can make that point at your own twitter by editing `app/views/home/_twitter.html.erb` There were two of us traveling together when I made this website and we wanted both of our tweets to show up so we made a list that only had the two of us in it.

 ## Flickr
-Start by editing the links at app/views/home/_flickr.html.erb to point to your own flickr profile.
+Start by editing the links at `app/views/home/_flickr.html.erb` to point to your own flickr profile.

-The second part of how I used flickr was a cron task located at: lib/task/cron.rake The cron task is currently set up to grab flickr photos with the 'nomad' tag from two users (Benson and I by default).
+The second part of how I used flickr was a cron task located at: `lib/task/cron.rake` The cron task is currently set up to grab flickr photos with the `nomad` tag from two users (Benson and I by default).
-Edit this file to have your flickr user_id. http://idgettr.com/ Go to flickr and tag a couple of your geolocated photos with 'nomad' In the root directory of the project run:
+Edit this file to have your flickr user id.
+You can look up your flickr id here: http://idgettr.com/

+Go to flickr and tag a couple of your geolocated photos with `nomad`.

+In the root directory of the project run:

     rake flick:update